Clinical Benchmarking: Aligning Supply Chain Initiatives with Clinical Outcomes

 As health care organizations strive to reduce costs and improve quality, it is necessary for the supply chain to collaborate with physician and clinician leadership regarding the utilization of clinical benchmarking data.
 Clinical benchmarking allows leaders to recognize how their performance compares to like-facilities across the nation and clinical peers, so they can better control care and cost across the health care organization.

-This webinar will explore leading practices for clinical buy-in based on subject matter and outline pitfalls to avoid.
+This On-Demand webinar explores leading practices for clinical buy-in based on subject matter and outline pitfalls to avoid.
 Presenters will discuss the data sets necessary to mine and present to clinicians to maximize success and organically develop procedure formularies to drive consistent care and maximize the highest quality.

 How this Session Relates to the Cost, Quality, and Outcomes (CQO) Movement: This session aligns with Cost, Quality and Outcomes efforts in all areas.
 Case costs can be reduced by gaining physician and clinician buy-in to reduce variation in care.
 Procedure formularies can be established to drive consistent care and maximize the highest quality.
 Outcomes can improve by reducing variation in care and careful selection of the highest quality products.